linode/docs/docs/applications/containers/kubernetes/how-to-deploy-a-cluster-with-lke/index.md

 contributor:
   name: Linode
   link: https://linode.com
-description: 'How to deploy a cluster with Linode Kubernetes Engine.'
+description: 'Learn how to deploy a cluster on Linode Kubernetes Engine (LKE) through the Linode Cloud Manager.
+The Cloud Manager provides interfaces for selecting hardware resources for your cluster's node pools, and you can modify these after cluster creation.'
-keywords: ["kubernetes", "linode kubernetes engine", "cluster", "lke"]
+keywords: ["kubernetes", "linode kubernetes engine", "managed kubernetes", "lke", "kubernetes cluster"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2019-11-11
 modified_by: